felipendc/El_Capitan_CursorsMOD/README.md

 ***Manual installation processs.
 The simple and easy way:*** (Tested only on Xfce)

+'''Before hand: These installation steps were created and tested by me felipendc.
+If you are having problems reference in new Issue.'''

 <br>

 - [x]  ***Step 1:***  Copy the command below and paste them on your terminal.
 Then, hit "ENTER"